 \subsection{Correcting for the sampling density}

-In \eqref{fullexpansion} all the terms are influenced by the density $q$, so to remove this influence we apply the `right-normalization' introduced by \cite{diffusion}.
+In \eqref{interiorexpansion}, \eqref{fullexpansion} and \eqref{weakexpansionLaplacian} all the terms are influenced by the density $q$, so to remove this influence we apply the `right-normalization' introduced by \cite{diffusion}.
 The idea is to apply \eqref{fullexpansion} to the function $f \equiv 1$ in order to extract a density estimate.
-Computationally this means multiplying the kernel matrix by a vector $\vec 1$ of all ones, or equivalently summing the rows of the kernel matrix.
-The one necessary change from the method of \cite{diffusion} is that we need to use a density estimator that is consistent all the way to the boundary which requires dividing by $m_0^\partial$ as we will see.
-First, notice that
+Computationally this means multiplying the kernel matrix by a vector $\vec 1$ of all ones, or equivalently summing the rows of the kernel matrix, which are the diagonal entries of the diagonal matrix ${\bf D}_{ii} = ({\bf K}\vec 1)_i$.
+We then normalize the kernel matrix ${\bf K}$ to form the matrices ${\bf \hat K, \hat D, \hat L}$ given by,

-so as introduced in \cite{BERRY2017} we can form a consistent density estimator by dividing by $m_0^\partial(x)$ (estimated using the methods of Section \ref{background}).
-If we divide $f$ by $q_{\epsilon,N}/m_0^\partial$ and then apply the kernel operator we have,